Langton49/Escape-Solstara_1.0/README.md

 6. [Contact](#contact)

 ## Overview 📃 <a name="overview">
-Escape Solstara is a multiplayer scavenger hunt game set in a medieval-themed city.
-Players must compete against each other to find a series of hidden artifacts, guided by riddles that lead them from one artifact to the next.
-The goal of the game is to be the first to find all the artifacts and reveal a secret passphrase, which grants passage out of the city gates.
+Ah, I see you’ve found yourself trapped within the mystical walls of Solstara, curious adventurer.
+Welcome, though I must warn you—escape will not come easily.
+Scattered across this marvelous city are secrets, riddles each one more perplexing than the last.
+You and your fellow wanderers must race to uncover the hidden artifacts, each piece a key to your ultimate freedom.

+You must heed the riddles scattered across the land, for they will guide you from one artifact to the next.
+But beware!
+Only the swiftest shall succeed.
+Collect all the artifacts, uncover the secret passphrase, and the gates of Solstara will open to you—if you are the first.

+But fear not, should you falter.
+The city's guardian whispers riddles to those who seek guidance, and she is ready to offer assistance.
+Use your wits, explore the ancient city, show your cunning and __ESCAPE SOLSTARA__.
 ## Links 🔗 <a name="links">
 **Link To Build Folder:** https://drive.google.com/drive/folders/1cA3443J4xZ-ED0Oge7mBRLtq1yLPYdjz?usp=drive_link